 Log into your cPanel account …

-Scroll down to the ‘Domains’ area and click on the ‘Subdomains’ link …
+Scroll down to the ‘Domains’ section and click on the ‘Subdomains’ link …

 (cPanel: Domains – Subdomains)

-Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “documentation”, etc …).
+Adding a subdomain will create a new section in your website using any prefix you choose (e.g. “support”, “tutorials”, etc …).